14 signs that you’re talking to a fake profile on Bumble — How to expose fake accounts?

 11. They’re literally too perfect to be true.

-But, when we think about it, if a person is using pictures of a really attractive person and claims to be a famous model leading the most interesting life, are they real?
+When we think about it, if a person is using pictures of a really attractive person who claims to be famous and leading the most interesting life, are they real?
 Probably not.

 Objectively attractive individuals’ photos are commonly used by catfishes to capture their victims’ attention, so you could be getting catfished.